a-newman/mturk-api-notebook/README.md

+## **NOTICE: this repo is deprecated.
+The functionality here has been incorporated into [a-newman/mturk-template](https://github.com/a-newman/mturk-template).
+Please see [this notebook](https://github.com/a-newman/mturk-template/blob/master/mturk/mturk.ipynb).**

 Notebook to interface with the MTurk API for ease of monitoring HITs.

 Provides methods to create HITs, pretty-print HIT and assignment status, expire/edit HITs, create qualifications, and download collected data.